ManuGithubSteam/Slic3rSettings_Prusa_Different_Filaments/README.md

 # Slic3r/ PrusaSilcer Settings - especially for the Volcano Hotend with a 0.4 Nozzle

-Here I share my configs of filament for my 3d Printer Prusa i3 Mk3s with different brands and functions, cause there are hard to find on the net.
+Here I share my configs of filament for my 3d Printer Prusa i3 Mk3s with different brands and functions<br>cause there are hard to find on the net.
 Especially if you want a Volcano Profile for a 0.4 nozzle.

 It is a lot of trail an error to get it right.
 So i want to share my starting points.

-My goal is to provide pfofiles for filament with a distinct funktion like: flexible, high temp resictance, other speacisl properties.
+My goal is to provide pfofiles for filament with a distinct funktion like: flexible<br>high temp resictance<br>other speacisl properties.

-Be aware, that every printer is dirrent not only in brand but also in bulding so the values will never be a 100% fit.
+Be aware<br>that every printer is dirrent not only in brand but also in bulding so the values will never be a 100% fit.
 But this fits MY Prusa i3 MK3 the best.

 <br> Why?

 Its hard to find the perfect settings for filament online.
-Its even harder, to find setting for a Volcano with a 0.4 nozzle.
+Its even harder<br>to find setting for a Volcano with a 0.4 nozzle.
 Few people seem to use this combination.
-Everyone seems to use bigger nozzles with the Volcano but you dont have to, to get more print speed and keep the same quality.
+Everyone seems to use bigger nozzles with the Volcano but you dont have to<br>to get more print speed and keep the same quality.

 But that has is advantages like a keeping the 0.4 quality and still get print speeds increasing up to 50%.